luckyfish9520/gittest0613/readme.txt

-git is the best version control software
+git is the free version softwaree